unimib-datAI/mantistable-ui-docs/docs/getting-started/installation.md

    Open your web browser and navigate to `http://localhost:3000` to access the MantisTable UI.

    :::warning
-   For a correct start of MantisTable UI it is necessary to modify the configuration file as indicated in [Configuration](configuration.md) page.
+   For a correct start of MantisTable UI it is necessary to modify the configuration file as indicated in the [Configuration](configuration.md) page.
    Note that if the configuration file specifies a different port, you have to change it (`3000`) with the correct one.
    :::